guttih/WaterMixer/docs/development/hardware.md

 __BC337 Transistor__

-Needed to dim the backlight on the **lcd_touch_display**.
+To dim the backlight on the **lcd_touch_display**.
 The transistor would be controlling the LED pin on the LCD display.
+I am not entirely sure that I will need this feature.

 - Inventory [Here](http://parts.guttih.com/parts/view/5f1769dc6a252307c167c06b)